 Types Of Materials

-Composites are the mixture of two materials, which in combination, offer superior properties to the materials alone.
+Composites are mixtures of two or more bonded materials.
+Composites are the mixture of multiple materials, which in combination offer superior properties to the materials alone.
 Structural composites usually refer to the use of fibers which are embedded in a plastic.
 These composites offer high strength with very little weight.

 Electronic / Optical

-Polymers use carbon atoms in very long chains.
+Plastics/polymers are made up of millions of repeated links to make long molecules or networks that are tangled or crosslinked together.
+Almost all polymers use carbon atoms in very long chains.
 The carbon atoms may be attached to other carbon, oxygen, nitrogen, and hydrogen atoms.
 Polymers may or may not have an orderly arrangement of atoms.

-Wood makes use of lignin as a polymer and cellulose as a fiber to form a composite.
-The lignin holds the cellulose in place so that the wood can carry loads.
+Wood is a composite material made from lignin and cellulose.
+Wood makes use of a lignin matrix and cellulose fibers to form a polymer composite.
+The lignin holds the cellulose compressively in place so that the cellulose fibers can carry tensile loads.
 Wood has excellent structural properties, in light of its low weight and high strength.